MikeMitterer/dart-l10n-gettext/README.md

 </main>
 ```
 That's how it works in HTML.
 Wrap the string you want to translate with `_(...)`
-(You can also wrap it in `l10n(...)`)
+You can also wrap it with `l10n(...)` but I prefer `_(...)`

-It get's even better - if you have a dart-File with HTML-Included like [so](https://github.com/MikeMitterer/dart-l10n-gettext/blob/master/test/unit/_resources/test-l10n-login.dart#L93-L130):
+It get's even better - if you have a dart-File with [HTML-Included](https://github.com/MikeMitterer/dart-l10n-gettext/blob/master/test/unit/_resources/test-l10n-login.dart#L93-L130) like [so](https://github.com/MikeMitterer/dart-l10n-gettext/blob/master/test/unit/_resources/test-l10n-login.dart#L93-L130)
 it's also fully scanned by `mkl10n`

 ## Flutter
 This *should* seamlessly work with Flutter. *Should* because I haven't tested it with Flutter
 If it fails please write file an issue report.

 ## If you have problems